mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 Unlike overfitting, in this cases the model has been choosen so simple.

 ***
-_In following I am going to breifly descuss some of the most important modeles that would be applied in a Regression machine learning models_.
+_In following I am going to breifly descuss some of the most important models that would be applied in a Regression machine learning models_.

 ***